The Absolute Best Chicken Rub For Smoking

 What wood should I use to smoke my chicken?

-Apple is a mild wood flavor that is perfect for chicken.
+Apple is a mild wood smoky flavor that is perfect for smoked chicken.
 It may take a few hours to absorb into the meat.
+Applewood smoked chicken is one of the best tastes out there.

 How do I season a chicken?

-You will want to put salt and pepper on the inside and outside of the chicken.
+Just put all the dry rub ingredients together in a medium size bowl.
+You will want to put a teaspoon salt and freshly ground black pepper on the inside and outside of the chicken.
+You can add a tablespoon onion powder to the mix, if you feel like it.
 Take a whole lemon, pierce it with a knife and put it inside the chicken.
 Slip your seasonings under the skin to get the best flavor and to get moist meat.

 How long can you leave a dry rub on chicken?

-The amount of time you should keep a rub on food, in general, before cooking goes from 15 minutes to 2 hours.
+The amount of time you should keep a spice rub on food, in general, before cooking goes from 15 minutes to 2 hours.
 In some cases, you may even want to go up to several hours.
+Count the cook time to be prepared before you start this smoked chicken recipe.